ProlificsPanther/LoginTemplate/README.md

 # LoginTemplate
 This is a simple template enabling you how to start working with Panther Web.

+# Pre-Requisites
+  * Panther Servlet
+  * ini file for the app

-This repo consists of three files
+# This repo consists of three files
   * login
   * hr_login.html
   * hr_login.js